DenisLug/PicoTLS-wiki/Using-picotls.md

 `ptls_handshake` function performs the handshake.
 It consumes _some_ of the supplied input, and optionally pushes some response to the send buffer which is also supplied as an argument to the function.

 The input must be zero-sized for the first call to the handshake function on the client-side, since it is the responsibility of the client to start the handshake.

-The output buffer is supplied as a pointer to `ptls_buffer_t`.
-`ptls_buffer_init` is the function that initializes the buffer object.
-The object either contains a buffer that is supplied from the application (by passing a non-zero sized buffer as an argument to `ptls_buffer_init`), or a dynamically allocated buffer managed by itself.
-In case of the latter, the `is_allocated` flag of the object is set to a non-zero value, and the application is responsible for calling `ptls_buffer_dispose` so that the allocated chunk of memory can be freed.

 The following code snippet starts a TLS handshake on the client side (i.e. sends ClientHello).